PaulZC/F9P_RAWX_Logger/UBX.md

 The latest version of the logger code can log NMEA format messages to the SD card too.
 This is useful as RTKLIB can extract high precision GNGGA messages from the log file.
-Have a look at the definition for setRAWXon in the code, you will be able to see the key IDs that enable the GNGGA message and high precision mode. setRAWXoff disables the high precision mode in case the extra decimal places in the latitude and longitude confuse the Adafruit GPS library.
+Have a look at the definition for setRAWXon in the code, you will be able to see the key IDs that enable the GNGGA message and high precision mode. setRAWXoff disables the high precision mode in case the extra decimal places in the latitude and longitude confuse the SparkFun ublox library.

 ## Opening the log file

-We can now be confident that only UBX RXM_RAWX, RXM_SFRBX and TIM_TM2 messages are being produced.
-So _all_ we need to do is open a log file on the SD card and throw everything we receive on Serial1 into it.
+We can now be confident that the UBX RXM_RAWX, RXM_SFRBX and TIM_TM2 messages are being produced.
+So all we need to do is open a log file on the SD card and throw everything we receive on Serial1 into it.
 You will find the code that opens the log file starting with the line:

 ```